lokalise/lokalise-pull-action/README.md

 1. **Download translation files**:
    - Retrieves translation files for all languages from the specified Lokalise project.
+   - By default, translations for the base language are ignored.
    - The downloaded keys are filtered by the tag corresponding to the triggering branch.
 For example, if the branch is named `lokalise-hub`, only keys tagged with `lokalise-hub` in Lokalise will be included in the download bundle.

 2. **Detect changes**:
    - Compares the downloaded translation files against the repository’s existing files to detect any updates or modifications.
+By default, the triggering branch is used as a base.

 3. **Create a pull request**:
    - If changes are detected, the action creates a pull request from a temporary branch to the triggering branch.